bkw777/TPDD_Cable/README.md

 Otherwise just cut the 9-pn plug off the cable to make one longer cable for Model 100 & clones.

 ## prepare the cable
-Strip about 40-50mm of the the cable jacket.
+Strip about 40mm of the the cable jacket.
-Strip about 4mm of each wire.
+Strip about 3mm of each wire.
 Use a DMM in continuity mode to identify which color wires go to which pin numbers on the DB25M connector.
-The table should be correct for the exact cables linked here, but verify it before soldering.
+The table below should be correct for the exact cables linked here, but verify it before soldering.
 Otherwise, fill in your own table like the ones below for your particular cable.
-Cut the unused wires as short. (anything not mentioned in the tables below)
+Cut the unused wires short.
 Thread the 3d-printed housing onto the cable, with the rectangular opening facing the cut end of the cable.
-Thread the heatshrink onto the cable.
+Thread 40mm of heatshrink onto the cable.

 ## solder the pcb
 Solder the center transistor first, then the left & right transistors to minimize alignment errors.